angela-yang349/MICB475_25W2_Team14/MeetingMinutes/Feb10.md

 ## Conclusions
-*
+* Working on proposal, basic data processing and getting organized on GitHub

 ## To-do
-Everything needed for phyloseq object: metadata, phylo tree, filtered table, taxonomy classification
+* Everything needed for phyloseq object: metadata, phylo tree, filtered table, taxonomy classification
+* Organize our GitHub and lab notebook
+* Work on proposal

 - [ ]